-You may order copies of your transcript for $8.00 each.
-If you provided us with a tuition waiver from a UW campus when you registered, complete and return the transcript request form and we will send your transcript to that institution at no charge. *If you choose to scan and email your form, please do not include your credit card information on the form.
+You may order copies of your transcript for $10.00 each. *If you choose to scan and email your form, please do not include your credit card information on the form.
 Instead, call Student Records directly to pay over the phone.

 You are required to take exams under the supervision of an approved proctor.
 It is up to you to request an exam and find a qualified proctor.
 A proctor is a supervisor or monitor specially appointed to give exams to students.
 Some proctors or proctoring services charge for their time.
 Any fees associated with securing a proctor or taking exams is your responsibility.

 Proctors must have academic responsibility in a university/technical college or school setting.
 Acceptable proctors for most Independent Learning courses include:

 - University and college deans or designees

 - Student services workers, advisers, counselors, and related staff

 - Public librarians in a supervisory position